wcj365/python-stats-dataviz/assignments/Assignment-01.md

     - A Python script (.py)
     - A Jupyter Notebook (.ipynb)

+3. Your source code should be well formatted and easy to read and understand.

-3. Provide good comments/documentations in both the Python script (use comments) and the Jupyter Notebook (use Markdown and comments).
+4. Provide good comments/documentations in both the Python script (use comments) and the Jupyter Notebook (use Markdown and comments).

+5. Your user prompts, use inputs and output displays should be nicely formatted when users run your program.

-4. Create a subfolder named "Assignment-01" in your GitHub repository (WANG-690-FALL-2020) and upload the two files to the subfolder.
+6. Create a subfolder named "Assignment-01" in your GitHub repository (WANG-690-FALL-2020) and upload the two files to the subfolder.

-5. Copy your GitHub repository URL to your assignment submission in Blackboard.
+7. Copy your GitHub repository URL to your assignment submission in Blackboard.
 No files should be uploaded to the BB.